ampere-solution/kamiwaza-ampere-multi-agent-demo/README.md

 ```
 > **Note**: Make sure that you will see all the llm-servers running!

+The demo is ready to at http://<ip address>:16969

 ### Step 3: Stop the Application
 ```bash
 bash stop-app.sh